 - Overgrown vegetation has obscured views of the fall, and people trying to get an up-close look have to share the single unobstructed viewing area with crowds of other visitors.

-The project to restore Bridalveil Fall will enhance the visitor experience and protect surrounding habitat, based on a design informed by a public process and a shared vision for the area.
-Potential improvements include a redesigned parking area with better drainage and more efficient traffic circulation, accessible pathways and upgraded restrooms, accessible viewpoints and restored historic vistas, a realigned loop trail to reduce crowding, and new signs to help visitors navigate and learn about the area.
+With major support from our donors, the project to restore Bridalveil Fall is enhancing the visitor experience and protecting surrounding habitat, based on a design informed by a public process and a shared vision for the area.
+Planned improvements include a redesigned, more efficient parking area, accessible pathways and viewpoints, new signs to help visitors navigate and learn about the area, and more.

 Watch the video to learn more: